 CSP Headers

 Content Security Policy (CSP) is a security mechanism that helps protect web applications from attacks such as Cross-Site Scripting (XSS) and other code injection threats.
 CSP allows administrators to define which resources—such as scripts, styles, and images—can be loaded and executed on a page.
-By enforcing CSP, Team assistant reduces the risk of malicious code compromising the application.
+By enforcing CSP, the platform reduces the risk of malicious code compromising the application.

 Configuration Location

-CSP settings can be configured in Team assistant under the Configuration section, specifically in the Security tab.
+CSP settings can be configured in the platform under the Configuration section, specifically in the Security tab.
 This section contains all available security headers.

 Path: